Eggs as food: Living conditions of birds

 Commercial factory farming operations often involve raising the hens in small, crowded cages, preventing the chickens from engaging in natural behaviors, such as wing-flapping, dust-bathing, scratching, pecking, perching, and nest-building.
 Such restrictions may lead to pacing and escape behavior.

 Many hens confined to battery cages, and some raised in cage-free conditions, are debeaked to prevent them from harming each other and engaging in cannibalism.
 According to critics of the practice, this can cause hens severe pain to the point where some may refuse to eat and starve to death.
 Some hens may be forced to molt to increase egg quality and production level after the molting.
 Molting can be induced by extended food withdrawal, water withdrawal, or controlled lighting programs.

-Laying hens often are euthanized when reaching 100 to 130 weeks of age, when their egg productivity starts to decline.
+Laying hens are often euthanized when reaching 100 to 130 weeks of age, once their egg productivity starts to decline.
 Due to modern selective breeding, laying hen strains differ from meat production strains.
-As male birds of the laying strain do not lay eggs and are not suitable for meat production, they generally are killed soon after they hatch.
+As male birds of the laying strain do not lay eggs and are not suitable for meat production, they are generally killed soon after they hatch.

 Free-range eggs are considered by some advocates to be an acceptable substitute to factory-farmed eggs.
 Free-range laying hens are given outdoor access instead of being contained in crowded cages.
 Questions regarding the living conditions of free-range hens have been raised in the United States of America, as there is no legal definition or regulations for eggs labeled as free-range in that country.

 In the United States, increased public concern for animal welfare has pushed various egg producers to promote eggs under a variety of standards.
 The most widespread standard in use is determined by United Egg Producers through their voluntary program of certification.
 The United Egg Producers program includes guidelines regarding housing, food, water, air, living space, beak trimming, molting, handling, and transportation, however, opponents such as The Humane Society have alleged UEP certification is misleading and allows a significant amount of unchecked animal cruelty.
 Other standards include "Cage Free", "Natural", "Certified Humane", and "Certified Organic".
 Of these standards, "Certified Humane", which carries requirements for stocking density and cage-free keeping and so on, and "Certified Organic", which requires hens to have outdoor access and to be fed only organic vegetarian feed and so on, are the most stringent.

 Effective 1 January 2012, the European Union banned conventional battery cages for egg-laying hens, as outlined in EU Directive 1999/74/EC.
 The EU permits the use of "enriched" furnished cages that must meet certain space and amenity requirements.
 Egg producers in many member states have objected to the new quality standards while in some countries, even furnished cages and family cages are subject to be banned as well.
 The production standard of the eggs is visible on a mandatory egg marking categorization where the EU egg code begins with 3 for caged chicken to 1 for free-range eggs and 0 for organic egg production.